dobriban/EigenEdge/README.md

 * optimal linear spectral statistics (LSS) for testing in Principal Component Analysis
 * spiked models: "forward" and "inverse" spike maps in standard and general spiked models

-## Additional contents
+## References

-This package also has the software to reproduce the computational results of the following papers:
+This package is partially based on methods proposed in the following papers:
 * Dobriban.
 E,  *Efficient Computation of Limit Spectra of Sample Covariance Matrices*, Random Matrices: Theory Appl., 04, 1550019 (2015). http://arxiv.org/abs/1507.01649
 * Dobriban.
 E,  *Sharp detection in PCA under correlations: all eigenvalues matter*, to appear in The Annals of Statistics. http://arxiv.org/abs/1602.06896

+The package also has the software to reproduce the computational results of the above papers.

 ## Installation